JOTA014/JobViteAutomationChallenge/README.md

 -   Change the screenshot strategy: As of right now we can take screenshots, but they might not be capturing the important part of the screen.
 -   I need to encapsulate some methods not related to the page object to a general use class in the helpers folder
 -   Of course include what I didn't have time to complete

+## Final feedback
+"Great candidate, the only thing he should improve is the way he reports the bugs.
+He missed the bug priority, severity, environment, and preconditions."